Andrew Fastow: Sentencing and incarceration

 After entering into a plea agreement with a maximum penalty of 10 years in prison and the forfeiture of $23.8 million in assets, on September 26, 2006, Fastow was sentenced to six years in prison, followed by two years of probation.
 U.S. District Judge Ken Hoyt believed Fastow deserved leniency for his cooperation with the prosecution in several civil and criminal trials involving former Enron employees.
 Hoyt recommended that Fastow's sentence be served at the low-security Federal Correctional Institution in Bastrop, Texas.
 Fastow was incarcerated at the Federal Prison Camp near Pollock, Louisiana.
+On May 18, 2011, Fastow was released to a Houston halfway house for the remainder of his sentence.

 Life after incarceration

 Soon after his release on December 16, 2011, he began working as a document review clerk for law firm Smyser Kaplan Veselka LLP in Houston.

 Speaking engagements

 Since his release, Fastow has worked the public speaking circuit with presentations on ethics and business.
 In one such speech, Fastow recounts his crimes at Enron and reflects on his guilt:“I found every way I could to technically comply with the [accounting] rules...
 But what I did was unethical and unprincipled.
 And it caused harm to people.
 For that, I deserved to go to prison.”In March 2012, Fastow spoke on ethics to students at the University of Colorado Boulder Leeds School of Business.

 In June 2013, Fastow addressed more than 2,000 anti-fraud professionals at the Association of Certified Fraud Examiners' 24th Annual ACFE Global Fraud Conference.

 In April 2014, Fastow spoke at Miami University in Oxford, Ohio, regarding business ethics.

 In February 2015, he spoke at: